 and sorrows.
 Unfortunately, this is part of living in a fallen world

 that is marred by sin.
-Jesus also said in John 16:33 to not lose heart,
+Jesus also said in this verse to not lose heart,

 because He has overcome the world.